ces-peie/track-vico-changes/changes/descriptive-log.md

-4 questions were added to record H2 revisi?n de expediente clinico The drafting of 3 questions related to whooping cough was modified H2 inscripci?n de diarrea y respiratoria
+4 questions were added to record H2 revisi?n de expediente clinico The drafting of 3 questions related to whooping cough was modified H2 inscripciÃ³n de diarrea y respiratoria

 Elegibility Methods are pending